 Codility—the one with the GIFs

 Codility, the recruitment platform to remotely hire engineers and developers, keep things simple with their product release notes.
 Codility announces new features and product changes clearly and gives precisely the right amount of information their customers need.

 What's different about the way they do it?
 The power of the GIF.
 It's a simple tool that is greatly overlooked by many companies looking to spice up the visual elements of their campaigns.

-GIFs can be a great way to give a quick tutorial of your new product or feature while being a low lift to create and having a minimal effect on a page load speed.
+GIFs can be a great way to give a quick tutorial of your new product or feature release while being a low lift to create and having a minimal effect on a page load speed.

 Slack—the one with the campaign

 Slack has a fantastic reputation for communication, and so they should, with a mission attempting to transform business communication.
 Their release notes go a step further and they create entire campaigns around release notes.

 In September of 2020, Slack released Slack Connect, a new feature that allows multiple organizations to connect in the same channel and work together in real-time—essentially eradicating emails.